 In a nutshell, VHF is really good for outdoors transmission.
 External antennas on indoor base stations are the most ideal case for VHF usage.
 The placement of the antenna (and more importantly, the height at which it is) decides how further the signal will propagate.
-Same goes for the reception of the signal as well.
+The same goes for the reception of the signal as well.

 There is one question: what if the building is particularly large?
 In that case, UHF will lose some of its information or the signal will be feebler when it’s being transmitted over a larger distance.
-That’s totally right and that is precisely why the repeaters exist.
+That’s right and that is precisely why the repeaters exist.
 The invention of repeaters doesn’t just help radio communication.
 You will often hear of repeaters that “extend” the WiFi range of your network as well.
-So, a repeater is basically a device that receives a signal and “repeats” it.
+So, a repeater is a device that receives a signal and “repeats” it.
 This means taking the signal from point A and sending it to point B, thus helping the signal that will naturally end at point A up until point B. Multiple repeaters will increase the range infinitely, at least in principle.

 So, services utilizing UHF often resort to repeaters to extend the effective range of the signal.